 It’s that time of year again, May the Fourth Be With You.
-A day where fans celebrate the Star Wars movies, going all the way back to the 1977 film, A New Hope to anticipating the release of Star Wars: The Force Awakens in December 2015.
+A day where fans celebrate the Star Wars movies, going all the way back to the 1977 film, Star Wars (later subtitled as Episode IV: A New Hope) to the anticipating the release of Star Wars: The Last Jedi.

 Here is what the Wikipedia about the popular phrase, “May the Force be with you”:

 The expression “May the Force be with you” has achieved cult status and is symbolic of the Star Wars legacy.
 The line has been said by at least one character in each of the Star Wars movies.
 In A New Hope, there are several mentions of the Force in reference to Luke Skywalker, by Obi-Wan Kenobi (“Use the Force, Luke” and “The Force will be with you, always”) and Darth Vader (“The Force is strong with this one”).

 The famous line is actually said by General Dodonna after explaining the Death Star attack plan to the Rebel pilots.
 It is said again by Han Solo to Luke, right before the attack on the Death Star battle station.
 The line is also said by Luke Skywalker at the end of The Empire Strikes Back.
 A variant, “May the Force be with us” is said by Admiral Ackbar in Return of the Jedi.